mnrozhkov/Project-4_ConferenceApp/README.md

 #Task 3: Work on indexes and queries
 Question: Think about other types of queries that would be useful for this application
 Answer:
-	getConferenceSessionsByDate(websafeConferenceKey, date, endDate) - return session for a specific conference on a specific date.
+	getConferenceSessionsByDate(websafeConferenceKey, date, date) - return session for a specific conference on a specific date.
 In case when conference lasts few days, this option may be helpful

 	getConferenceSessionsByTime(websafeConferenceKey, timeStart, timeEnd) - helps to find session in specified time interval.
 This help to plan a part time participating in a confernce (e.g. from 9:00am tp 12:00pm)